 The success of International Monetary Fund (IMF) programs largely depends on the borrowing country’s credibility.
 But, how does the Fund know if a country is credibly committed to its program?
 My research demonstrates that the Fund takes the domestic public’s evaluations of their government as a signal of the government’s credibility.
 Governments with high approval ratings have the political capacity to implement and maintain IMF programs.
 Unpopular governments, on the other hand, lack the political capacity to credibly commit to implementing IMF conditionality.
 Concerned with the program’s success prospects, the Fund provides smaller loans with more stringent conditions for more unpopular governments.
 I gathered data on the relative size of IMF loans for 86 programs (1980-2014) and conditionality for 54 programs (1992-2014) for Latin American countries.
 The evidence from statistical tests reveals that as the borrowing government’s approval rating increases, IMF deals get sweeter.

-The Trilemma and Trade Policy: The Monetary and Financial Roots of Constrained Protectionism (with Mark Copelovitch and Jon Pevehouse)
+The Trilemma and Trade Policy: The Monetary and Financial Roots of Constrained Protectionism (with Mark Copelovitch and Jon Pevehouse) (draft available upon request)

 We argue that countries’ monetary and financial commitments are a key determinant of their use of “constrained protectionism” – temporary trade barriers (TTBs) that are legal within the WTO-based multilateral trade regime – and of countries’ involvement in WTO disputes.
 In line with the Mundell-Fleming trilemma, governments who are committed to fixed exchange rates and capital account openness face greater constraints on their macroeconomic policy autonomy.
 We argue that these government have strong domestic political incentives to use TTBs such as anti-dumping and safeguard duties.
 These policies, in turn, increase the likelihood that a country will be targeted within the WTO dispute settlement mechanism (DSM).
 We further argue that this is particularly true when countries are experiencing more severe balance of payments problems.